Receptor Down Regulation

 3. Thompson SH., Boxhorn LK., Kong W., and Allen RE.
 Trenbolone alters the

-responsiveness of skeletal muscle satellite cells to fibroblast growth factor
+muscle satellite cells to fibroblast growth factor

 and insulin-like growth factor-I. Endocrinology.
 124:2110-2117, 1989